Chang-Che-Lin/gonotes/README.md

 ## Command

-Check if there's a race condition in out code.
+Check if there's a race condition in our code.
 > go run -race main.go

 ## Package